manuelrubio/recursion/README.md

 **Description**

-This repository contains adapted code (some in Spanish) that appears in the book:
+This repository contains adapted code (most in Spanish) that appears in the book:

 * Manuel Rubio-Sánchez. *Introduction to Recursive Programming*.
 Taylor & Francis, first edition, 2018.

-The original code can be found in https://sites.google.com/view/recursiveprogrammingintro/code
+The original code (in English) can be found in https://sites.google.com/view/recursiveprogrammingintro/code

 The software is a collection of Python 3 source code files.